 However, their relationship can be clouded by the fact that the ISTJ tends to find the ISTP’s spontaneity and easy-going approach to life irksome.
 The ISTJ personality type likes to organize their environment and thrives in structure, but this can feel limiting for the ISTP, who is happy to go with the flow and enjoys last-minute opportunities.
 As with any relationship, the two can either let this difference lead to conflict – or to personal growth and a broadening of their horizons.

-If ISTJs can find room for their ISTP friends’ spontaneity, then a friendship is more than likely between these two MBTI types.
-However, the ISTP personality type must also understand and respect their ISTJ friend’s need for structure and organization.
+If ISTJs can find room for their ISTP friends’ spontaneity, then a friendship is more than likely between these two personality types.
+However, the ISTP type must also understand and respect their ISTJ friend’s need for structure and organization.

 As both types are introverts with a here-and-now approach to life, and a straightforward approach to communication, there is plenty of common ground here for a beautiful and long-lasting friendship.